kubermatic/docs/content/kubermatic/master/installation/install_kkp_CE/_index.en.md

 {{% /notice %}}

-Once the installer has finished, the KKP Master cluster has been installed and will be ready to use once the necessary DNS records have been configured (see the next steps).
+Once the installer has finished, the KKP Master cluster has been installed and will be ready to use once the necessary cert-manager configuration and DNS records have been configured (see the next steps).

 {{% notice note %}}
 Note that because we don't yet have a TLS certificate and no DNS records configured, some of the pods will crashloop.